NIVANorge/Mobius2/docs/index.md

 ![Catchment](img/catchment_3d_plot.png)

 Figure: Example of a Mobius2 model application.
-The terrain is delineated into subcatchments (one of which is higlighted in red) and lakes.
+The drainage basin of a river outlet is delineated into subcatchments (one of which is higlighted in red) and lakes.
 The outlet is connected to a fjord section (purple).
 Each subcatchment is also divided into land use classes (not shown).
 (The visualization is not a part of Mobius2, it was created using [pygmt](https://www.pygmt.org/latest/) and [OpenStreetMap](https://www.openstreetmap.org/copyright) - © OpenStreetMap providers).

 ## Support infrastructure